wlonk/arcadia/arcadia.md

   - you teach someone a valuable lesson,
   - are the voice of reason,
-  - or you gain insight into a mystery.
+  - or you gain insight into a quandary.

 Tell us who is: